dannyquinn/domainvalues/README.md

 --------------------------------------------

-An extension that makes synchronising database lookup values and enumerations easier.
+An extension that makes synchronizing database lookup values and enumerations easier.

 ### Features